How to instruct James Kessler QC

 How to instruct James Kessler?

-Prepare a summary of the facts and the questions to be considered, with the relevant supporting documentation.
+Prepare a summary of the facts and questions to be considered, and any relevant supporting documentation.
 Advice may be given by written opinion, in conference or over the telephone; advice given orally will be confirmed by an opinion or settled note of conference.

 Who can instruct James Kessler?